Episodic planetesimal disruptions triggered by dissipation of gas disk: Results and discussion

 \subsection{Meteorite records of collisions}

 Comparing the results of simulated collisions with the meteorite records of planetesimal disruptions provides insights into the evolution of the protoplanetary disk.
 CB chondrites, one of the youngest dated chondrite groups, are mainly composed of non-porphyritic chondrules and zoned Fe-Ni metal grains~\citep{Krot2005}.
 These components of CB chondrites formed from the vapor-melt plume in a collision that vaporized the metal core~\citep{Fedkin2015}, which requires an impact velocity of at least 18$\pm$5~km\,s$^{-1}$~\citep{Kraus2015}.
 This threshold would be lower in the ambient pressure of solar nebula~\citep{Davies2020}.
+Therefore, it is reasonable to use the lower bound of this range (13~km\,s$^{-1}$).
 Although the source region of CB chondrites is unclear, the collision potentially occurred in the main asteroid belt~\citep{Johnson2016}.
 If the colliding planetesimals originated from the outer Solar System, the growth of giant planets could have scattered them into the main belt~\citep{Raymond2017, Nesvorny2024}.
 In addition, the accretion of post-impact material into the CB parent body requires incomplete gas dissipation~\citep{Johnson2016}.
 The discovery of chondrules of nebular origin in CB chondrites further supports that CB chondrites formed before complete gas dissipation~\citep{Mahle2024}.
-Radioisotope dating shows that CB chondrules and metal grains formed at $\sim$4~Myr after the Solar System formation~\citep{Krot2005, Bollard2015, Wolfer2023, Pravdivtseva2017, Yamashita2010}.
-On the other hand, the disruptions of iron meteorite parent bodies occurred later during $\sim$7.8–11.7~Myr after the Solar System formation, as determined using the $^{107}$Pd–$^{107}$Ag decay system~\citep{Hunt2022}.
+Radioisotope dating shows that CB chondrules and metal grains formed at about 4~Myr after the Solar System formation~\citep{Krot2005, Bollard2015, Wolfer2023, Pravdivtseva2017, Yamashita2010}.
+On the other hand, the disruptions of iron meteorite parent bodies occurred later during approximately 7.8--11.7~Myr after the Solar System formation, as determined using the $^{107}$Pd--$^{107}$Ag decay system~\citep{Hunt2022}.
 Our modeled catastrophic collisions in the first 12~Myr of the Solar System might be a reasonable birth place for CB chondrites and the cause of planetesimal disruptions.
-In our simulations, the asteroid belt is depleted by the sweeping secular resonances (Supplementary Video 2).
-After gas dissipation, the collisional remnants could have been scattered into the asteroid belt, serving as the source asteroids of meteorites~\citep{Bottke2006, Raymond2017}.
+In our simulations, the asteroid belt is depleted by the sweeping secular resonances and the collisional remnants may reside in the terrestrial planet region (Supplementary Movie 2).
+A fraction of these remnants could have been scattered into the asteroid belt, serving as the source asteroids of meteorites.
+This asteroidal implantation does not require the gas disk and could have occurred after gas dissipation~\citep{Bottke2006, Raymond2017}.